InstitutNationalduCancer/ImplementationGuide_OsirisFHIR/input/pagecontent/requests.md

     &_has:Observation:patient:component-code-value-concept=http://loinc.org|48018-6$http://hl7.org/fhir/uv/genomics-reporting/ValueSet/hgnc|TP53
 ```

-### Request Patient•s with colorectal cancer and metastatic with an genetic alteration on KRAS, treated by Bevacizumab and progressing.
+### Request Patients with colorectal cancer and metastatic with an genetic alteration on KRAS, treated by Bevacizumab and progressing.

-#### Request female Patient•s with a colorectal cancer
+#### Request female Patients with a colorectal cancer

 ```
 Patient?